GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E02_MythTrack.md

 &nbsp;

-# Track 2.5 - Carol: The Hive will do Vry Best
+# Track 2.5 - Carol: The Hive will do Very Best

 If you let me try, Carol.
 Hello, Carol!
 Pirate Lady created for you out of fiction, from out of Africa.
 Special delivery, Helen Knows!